-Exhibit 4 The Faroese government's total (direct and indirect) debt portfolio of DKK8.4 billion is made up primarily by direct debt Total direct and indirect debt in DKK million, 2016
+The Faroese Government's total (direct and indirect) debt portfolio of DKK8.6 billion is made up primarily of direct debt Total direct and indirect debt in DKK million, 2017

+Note: Tunnel debt and municipal debt is considered self-supporting.
 Source: Moody's Investors Service; Issuer

 The Faroese government has guaranteed an unfunded pension liability of approximately DKK1 billion under Foroya Livstrygging (LIV) and this is therefore included in our indirect debt calculations.
 The previously outlined pension reforms are not expected to impact this government exposure, which was fully self-funded up to 2008.
 Since the onset of the financial crisis and the subsequent low interest rate environment, LIV's self-funding ratio has fallen below 100%.
-Although part of our debt calculation, it is important to note that the government will not be exposed to any of LIV's liabilities before their own assets are fully depleted.
-With a current asset base of DKK2.1 billion, we expect that this will take some decades to be depleted.
 We will continue to monitor the progress of this off balance sheet scheme, as it impacts the government's total debt metrics over the long run.